Hamstring Strain Rehabilitation Exercises

 Functional hamstring strain rehabilitation exercises

-Functional hamstring exercises are more activity or sports specific.
-They bridge the gap between basic hamstring rehabilitation exercises and returning to normal training.
+Functional hamstring exercises are more activity and sport-specific.
+They help bridge the gap between basic hamstring rehabilitation exercises and returning to normal training or competition.

 Quick feet and hold